emsesp/EMS-ESP32/README.md

   - set flags for enabled/disabling functionality such as `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER`.
   - Set WIFI and MQTT settings.
 The values can also be set from the telnet command menu using the **set** command.
 - To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`
 - To add new devices modify `ems_devices.h`

 ### Using MQTT

 The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/ems-esp/boiler_data`.
 The `home` preifx is the MQTT topic prefix and can be customized in `my_config.h`.
-A hash is generated (CRC32 based) to determine if the payload has changed, otherwise don't send it.
-An example payload looks roughly like:
+A hash is generated (CRC32 based) to determine if the payload has changed, otherwise it will not be sent.
+An example payload looks like:

 `{"wWSelTemp":"60","selFlowTemp":"5.0","outdoorTemp":"?","wWActivated":"on","wWComfort":"Comfort","wWCurTmp":"46.0","wWCurFlow":"0.0","wWHeat":"on","curFlowTemp":"54.2","retTemp":"51.5","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.2","boilTemp":"56.7","pumpMod":"0","ServiceCode":"0H"}`

-Similarly the thermostat values are sent as a JSON package under the topic `home/ems-esp/thermostat_data` with the current mode, room temperature and set temperature like
+Similarly the thermostat values are also sent as a JSON package with the topic `home/ems-esp/thermostat_data` along with the current mode, room temperature and set temperature:

 `{"thermostat_currtemp":"19.8","thermostat_seltemp":"16.0","thermostat_mode":"manual"}`

 If MQTT is not used set the MQTT_HOST to `NULL`.

+Some home automation systems such as Domoticz and OpenHab have special formats for their MQTT messages so I would advise to use [node-red](https://nodered.org/) as a parser.

 ### The Basic Shower Logic